SamRyzek/Skill-Distillery/unit_1/week2/README.md

 **Tuesday**
 * Daily Objectives
-  * Create objects with static and instance fields.
-  * Understand "final" variable assignment.
+  * Use StringBuilder and its methods.
+  * Determine if two objects are equal.
+  * Use the primitive-type wrapper classes.
-  * Understand constructors and initialization order.
+  * Define and use enum data types.
-  * Understand access modifiers public, private, protected, "default"

 * Java 1
-   * Chapter 8 - Objects and Classes
+   * Chapter 9 - Using Java Objects
 * Projects: [Cash Register OO](OOCashRegister/README.md), [Employee Menu](employee_menu/README.md)

 **Wednesday**
 * Objectives Wed/Thur
-  * Be able to use StringBuilder and its methods.
-  * Be able to create and use enum data type.
-  * Be able to determine if two objects are equal.
   * Understand inheritance and visibility.
   * Understand polymorphism.
   * Understand and use abstract classes and interfaces.